jbcodeforce/shift_left_utils/docs/command.md

 * `init`: Create a project structure with a...
 * `list-topics`: Get the list of topics for the Kafka...
+* `list-compute-pools`: Get the complete list and detail of the...

 ### `project init`